spectralDNS/spectralDNS/README.md

 Installation
 -----------
-spectralDNS is installed with regular python distutils
+spectralDNS is installed by cloning or forking the repository and then with regular python distutils

     python setup.py install --prefix=...